-VPN (Virtual Private Network) is a name for services and technology that allow encryption of one’s Internet traffic and hiding information about the location of the user’s endpoint.
+VPN (Virtual Private Network) is a networking technology that supposes the addition of a virtual server to the connection path.
+Additionally, such connection features encryption, and by-design masks the users’ IP address.
 VPN requires a server through which the traffic passes and some controlling software.
 However, people often think of VPN as some program you install and use.

-It is so if we are talking about a VPN for individual clients, but even in that case, software only connects the user to a remote server, where all the fun happens.
-In this post, we will try to figure out what VPN is, how it works, what types of VPN services there are, and most importantly, why use VPN at all.
+That’s true when we are talking about a VPN for individual clients.
+However, even with individuals software only connects the user to a remote server, where all the fun happens.
+In this post, we will try to figure out what VPN is and how it works.
+Also, we’d have a look at the types of VPN services, and the overall reasons to use VPN.

-To make the story clearer, it is better to start with why and then switch to how.
+To make the story clear, it is better to start with why and then switch to how.
 When you connect to the Internet, you exchange data with your counterparts through the network.
 Theoretically, it is possible to intercept this data.
 If hackers compromise any node on the line that connects you with the one you’re communicating with, they can literally read whatever you send or receive.
-The threat is obvious – stolen information may result in different felonies, including the gravest ones.
-Moreover, not only the transmitted data is sensitive, but the information about your location, which is contained in your device’s IP and some other accompanying identifiers.
+The threat is obvious – this information may result in different problems.
+Moreover, this data is not the only sensitive element.
+The information about your location, which is contained in your device’s IP and some other accompanying identifiers.
 Thus, expectable threats came along with digital networking, which led to the emergence of various data protection methods, including VPN.

 The one who legally gets information about your browsing is your ISP – Internet Service Provider.
 They see what websites you access, and they know where you live as well.
 At some point, it became clear that ISPs can exploit this access to your data.
 Nobody knows if that happens in any particular case, but it surely can happen, and it happened many times.
 Even considering the existence of HTTPS, the modern protocol of encrypted website connections, your Internet provider has enough data about your behavior on the Internet to sell it to advertisers who will use it to improve their ad targeting.